-- Test employees' understanding of training topics. - Maintain documentation to show which employees received training. - Train your Board.

-• Train yourself and your compliance staff.
+- 4. Conduct training and education on standards and procedures - Regularly review and update training programs. - Make training completion a job requirement. - Test employees' understanding of training topics. - Maintain documentation to show which employees received training. - Train your Board. - Train yourself and your compliance staff.

 - 5. Respond appropriately to detected violations - 6.
-Develop open lines of communication - Have open lines of communication between Compliance Officer (CO) and employees. - Maintain an anonymous "hotline" to report issues to you. - Enforce a non-retaliation policy for employees who report potential problems.
+Developing open lines of communication - Have open lines of communication between Compliance Officer (CP) and employees. - Maintain an anonymous "hotline" to report issues to you. - Enforce a non-retaliation policy for employees who report potential problems. - Establish a direct line of communication between CO and the Board. - Use newsletters or internal websites to maintain visibility with employees.